History of Cincinnati: Race relations before the Civil War

-Situated across the Ohio River from the border state of Kentucky, which allowed slavery, while slavery was illegal in Ohio, Cincinnati was a natural destination or part of a northerly route for people escaping slavery.
+Situated across the Ohio River from the southern border state of Kentucky, which allowed slavery, while slavery was illegal in Ohio, Cincinnati was a natural destination or part of a northerly route for people escaping slavery.
 Anti-slavery tracts and newspapers were published in Cincinnati to send to the South.

 There were some people that were concerned that blacks would compete with them for jobs.
 Tension built when people perceived that blacks were infringing on opportunities available to white or becoming powerful.
 For instance, Irish immigrants believed that blacks were taking their job opportunities in 1829.
 The Cincinnati Riots of 1829 broke out in July and August 1829 as whites attacked blacks in the city.
 Many of the latter had come from the South to establish a community with more freedom.
 Some 1200 blacks left the city as a result of rioting and resettled in Canada.
 Blacks in other areas tried to raise money to help people who wanted to relocate to Canada.
 The riot was a topic of discussion in 1830 among representatives of seven states at the first Negro Convention, led by Bishop Richard Allen and held in Philadelphia, Pennsylvania.

 As the anti-slavery movement grew, there were more riots in 1836, when whites attacked a press run by James Birney, who had started publishing the anti-slavery weekly The Philanthropist.
 The mob grew to 700 and also attacked black neighborhoods and people.